Tigers (police unit)

-The Special Anti-terrorist Unit is a police unit from North Macedonia.
+The Tigers, officially the Special Anti-Terrorist Unit TIGAR, is a special police unit from North Macedonia.

 History

 On March 13, 1981, the unit was established in the Socialist Republic of Macedonia (now North Macedonia).
 The unit was involved in the 2001 insurgency in Macedonia.
 On March 29, Tigers along with the military units Wolves and Scorpions took over Tanuševci.
 In the battle of Aračinovo, the Tigers and Wolves failed to stop the rebels' defense line.
 Tigers defended the water supply during the battle of Raduša.
 The unit was withdrawn from the battlefield, allegedly due to being sent into battle without adequate support, and refusing to obey orders.
 During the insurgency, the unit was also involved in the raid and killing of five ethnic Albanian National Liberation Army rebels on August 7 in Skopje.

 According to Institute for War and Peace Reporting in 2002, most of the recruits to the Tigers were members of VMRO-DPMNE, with a significant number having criminal records.
 14 Tigers got charged for being involved in a fight in Vinica the same year.
 The unit, along with the unit Lions, was recorded assaulting workers, opposition journalists, media personnel, political activists and random civilians, and also threatening opposition politicians.
 The unit participated in the 2015 Kumanovo clashes, where eight of its members were killed.